 The Georgetown Lombardi Comprehensive Cancer Center, division of Gynecologic Oncology, provides comprehensive, multidisciplinary treatment for women with gynecologic malignancies (including, but not limited to Ovarian, Cervical, Endometrial).
 Services include evaluation and treatment of both pre-cancerous as well as cancerous conditions of the cervix, uterus, ovaries, and vulva.
 Treatment modalities can include surgery, chemotherapy, or radiation; all administered under the direction of the experienced, board certified Gynecologic Oncologist.

-- Gynecologic Cancer Care Services (MedStar Georgetown University Hospital)
+- Gynecologic Cancer Care Services at MedStar Health

 - Patient and Family Resources